Ultraviolet light is a type of electromagnetic radiation.

 UV light can effectively kill airborne influenza:

-This conventional UV light is used to sterilize medical equipment.
+This conventional UV light is used to sterilize the medical equipment.
 The conventional germicidal UV is also harmful to human health.
 It can cause skin cancer.

 Brenner and his colleagues hypothesized that a narrow spectrum of ultraviolet light called far-UVC could destroy microbes without damaging healthy tissue.

-UVC light has a very limited range, and it cannot go through the outer dead cell layer of human skin or the tear layer in the eye.
+UVC light has a very limited range and it cannot go through the outer dead cell layer of human skin or the tear layer in the eye.
 However, it is not harmful to human health.

 Conclusion: